$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Extended P-T2I Baselines Comparison

-\paragraph{\textbf{Easiness to Use (Input and Output).}} Ease of use, particularly regarding model input and output, significantly impacts user convenience in subject-driven generalization.
-A more user-friendly model typically requires a single input image, as opposed to multiple images of the same subject.
-In our study, 18 models offer P-T2I capabilities with just one input image.
+\paragraph{\textbf{Easiness of Use.}} A more user-friendly model typically requires a single reference image per subject, as opposed to multiple images of the same subject.
+In our study, 19 methods offer P-T2I capabilities with just one input image.
 In contrast, others often require 4 to 5 images of the subject.
-Additionally, some models necessitate storage space for learned concepts, ranging from a few hundred kilobytes (e.g., Perfusion, HyperDreamBooth) to several megabytes (e.g., Zip-LoRA).
-Our model stands out by eliminating the need for individual concept pre-learning or storing any artifacts for P-T2I utilization, offering a streamlined, efficient user experience.
+Additionally, some methods necessitate storage space for learned concepts, ranging from a few hundred kilobytes (e.g., Perfusion, HyperDreamBooth) to several megabytes (e.g., Zip-LoRA).
+Our method stands out by eliminating the need for individual concept pre-learning or storing any artifacts for P-T2I utilization, offering a streamlined, efficient user experience.